bpmn-io/bpmn-js/.github/CONTRIBUTING.md

 __Rationale:__ People should be able to consume parts of the library with an ES module aware bundler such as [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org) without the need to use a transpiler such as [Babel](https://babeljs.io/).

-### Adhering to the Unit Test Style
+### Adhere to the Unit Test Style

 In order to retrieve a sign-off for your contribution, it needs to be sufficiently and well tested.
 Please structure your unit tests into **given**, **when** and **then** ([ModelerSpec example](https://github.com/bpmn-io/bpmn-js/blob/develop/test/spec/ModelerSpec.js#L116), [ResizeBehaviorSpec example](https://github.com/bpmn-io/bpmn-js/blob/develop/test/spec/features/modeling/behavior/ResizeBehaviorSpec.js#L38)).
 To increase overall readability and understandability please also leave two empty lines before `describe(...)`, `it(...)` or *setup* blocks on the same indentation level ([ModelerSpec example](https://github.com/bpmn-io/bpmn-js/blob/develop/test/spec/ModelerSpec.js#L49), [ResizeBehaviorSpec example](https://github.com/bpmn-io/bpmn-js/blob/develop/test/spec/features/modeling/behavior/ResizeBehaviorSpec.js#L36)).

-### Creating a Pull Request
+### Create a Pull Request

 We use pull requests for feature additions and bug fixes.
-If you are not yet familiar on how to create a pull request, [read this great guide](https://gun.io/blog/how-to-github-fork-branch-and-pull-request).
+If you are not yet familiar with pull requests, [read this excellent guide](https://gun.io/blog/how-to-github-fork-branch-and-pull-request).

 Some things that make it easier for us to accept your pull requests